jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

   .. _stg.analysis:

-- **stg.analysis** - String with the analysis to be run, the options are "RS", "diag", "optlocal", "optcluster", "PLlocal", "PLcluster", "SAlocal", "SAcluster" and can be combined as for example "RS,diag", to not run any analysis set stg.analysis to equal to ""
+- **stg.analysis** - String with the analysis to be run, the options are "diag", "opt", "SA", they can be combined as for example "diag, opt", to not run any analysis set stg.analysis to equal to ""

   .. _stg.exprun: